AndreNicolai/pupil-docs/developer-docs/unity.md

 ![Pupil Capture Main GUI](https://github.com/AndreNicolai/pupil-docs/blob/master/images/unity/PupilCaptureMainGUI.png) One of the most common problems is the standard communication port `50020` being blocked.
-In that case, Pupil Capture will chose an alternate one.
+In that case, Pupil Capture will choose an alternate one.
 To be able to check this, activate `Pupil Remote` in Plugin Manager

 ![Pupil Capture Plugins](https://github.com/AndreNicolai/pupil-docs/blob/master/images/unity/PupilCapturePlugins.png)